rstrudel/pyjob/README.md

 Once set you can add `conda activate {env_name}` to your template and update your configuration accordingly.

-`conda_dir` should be defined in `config/default_slurm.yml`, then at the top of your template you can add `conda activate {conda_env_name}` and either define the environment name in your configuration or directly in the template file.

 ## 6. Options
 `--no-sub`: print the list of jobs parameters without submitting the jobs.<br/>
 `--show`: print a template and configuration file without submitting the jobs.<br/>